CoralCoralCoralCoral/documentation/sprints/sprint_1/README.md

 ### Sprint Review
 ###### We decided:
-- We should standardize our User Stories.
+- We should standardise our User Stories.
 - Further work is needed on the prototypes.
 - We needed to begin working on Use Cases.